b3nj4m/hubot/docs/scripting.md

 ### Bundled Scripts

 Last but not least, you can put your own scripts under the `scripts/` directory.
-All scripts placed there are automatically loaded and ready to use with your hubot.
+All scripts placed there are automatically loaded and ready to use with your brobbot.

 You can also use this for customizing scripts from other sources.
 Just copy the *.coffee file into this directory and make whatever changes you'd like.